nikbrunner/scarth-johnson/book_1/02-encrypted-truths.md

 I emerged eventually through a utility access in what appeared to be a small electronics repair shop, long closed for the night.
 The security was minimal—a basic door lock that yielded to my decryption tools in seconds.
 From there, I slipped into the nighttime crowds of Watson District, another anonymous figure carrying a pet case and backpack, indistinguishable from thousands of others in the city's endless flow.

-With Militech actively searching my apartment and potentially tracking my movements, I needed a new safe location—somewhere unexpected, outside my normal patterns.
+With Militech actively hunting me and potentially tracking my movements, I needed a new safe location—somewhere unexpected, outside my normal patterns.
 Vik's place was too obvious a connection.
 Any hotel or short-term rental would require identification that could be tracked.

 Which left few options beyond the unthinkable: seeking help from someone I'd deliberately avoided for the past year.

 Dex.

+Pixel shifted restlessly in her carrier, probably sensing my discomfort with the decision.
+"I know," I murmured to her.
+"Not ideal, but we're running out of options."

 Despite our complicated history and the lingering distrust from his corporate espionage, he possessed resources I now desperately needed: secure accommodation, advanced equipment, and connections throughout Night City's information networks.
 Most importantly, he had no known association with my current activities, making him unlikely to appear on Militech's surveillance algorithms.